zalando-incubator/kube-ingress-aws-controller/README.md

 # Kubernetes Ingress AWS Controller

+**WARNING** This is a work in progress

-This application runs inside a Kubernetes cluster monitoring changes to the Ingress resources and orchestrates AWS Load Balancers accordingly.
+This application runs inside a Kubernetes cluster monitoring changes to the Ingress resources and orchestrating AWS Load Balancers accordingly.